 Why RPG Programmers Seem Hard to Find

-A few years back, some tech bloggers bemoaned the lack of experienced RPG programmers.
+A few years back, some tech bloggers bemoaned the lack of experienced RPG developers.
 They claimed that IBM i programmers were aging out with the system.
 In response, others said, “There’s no lack of iSeries RPG Developers.”
 IBM might be “old,” but it’s one of the most used and reliable systems in business.

-Furthermore, its code has evolved over the years, from proprietary to open, from a frozen structure to ILE , from RPG language to RPG “free form.”
+Furthermore, its code has evolved over the years, from proprietary to open, from a frozen structure to ILE, from RPG language to RPG “free form”.
 In short, IBM adapted its code and OS over its existence, which preserved its dominance.
 That evolution allowed for transitions from legacy systems to where it is at present, largely adaptable in the RPG free form.
-It was a smart move on IBM’s side since younger programmers were at college learning the latest programming languages.
+It was a smart move on IBM’s side since younger developers were at college learning the latest programming languages.
 Those colleges and training programs overlooked how mission-critical IBM systems were, and still are.
 RPG’s advantage is that it was born with the IBM platform.
 Since programming languages often develop for specific technological spaces, it remains the best for IBM.
-Meanwhile, the AS/400 code evolved through ILE to the present RPG language with its free capacity.
+Meanwhile, the AS/400 code evolved through ILE to the present RPG Programming with its free capacity.
 It is cleaner, modularized, and co-exists with languages in the open world.
 Its evolution is what makes it possible for younger programmers with the right coding skills sets (and good minds) to become experts in RPG.

 The Advanced Skills of RPG Programmers